mlspec/mlspeclib-action-samples-train/sample.md

 If we were able to offer an optional file format that supports line-based comparison allows users to use ``diff`` and ``patch``, we would unlock a number of new sceraios. ``diff`` and ``patch`` are available in every default server installation meaning no further installation would be required.
 Line level comparison is the standard in the GNU/Linux ecosystem and supporting a file format that can be diff’d in a line-level way will unlock thousands of tools and workflows.
 That is to say, even if someone does not use ``diff`` or ``patch``, if they need to do any sort of comparisons of files, it is likely they understand the standard ``patch`` format.
 Some common scenarios that would be unlocked include:

-*   Shipping and visualizing patches
+*   Shipping and visualizing patches (**NOTE** Needs example - grabbing a .patch file and sending it to another application (e.g. via pipe))
-*   Commenting inline
+*   Commenting inline (**NOTE** Needs example of why commenting inline is challenging without line based patches)
-*   Manually inspecting raw notebook contents
+*   Manually inspecting raw notebook (e.g. the JSON directly) contents
 *   Any service that expects file format support of this kind

 Though ``nbdime`` supports a subset of these experiences for Jupyter notebooks, there are few other tools that support the ``nbdime`` patch-format for the same use-case.